ASHITA-BATRA/Severity-Classification/README.md

 ## 📌 Description

-We use the **AS-70** dataset to assign stuttering severity labels (Mild, Moderate, Severe) to each speaker.
+We use the **AS-70** paper to assign stuttering severity labels (Mild, Moderate, Severe) to each audio.
 The severity labeling helps in downstream tasks such as speech recognition robustness evaluation, fluency analysis, and personalized therapy applications.

 ---